-Medullary breast cancer is a rare type of breast cancer, accounting for around 3-5% per cent of all breast cancers.
+Medullary breast cancer is a rare type of breast cancer.

 As with all types of breast cancer, the features of your medullary breast cancer will affect what treatments you might be offered.

 Surgery is usually the first treatment for medullary breast cancer.